STS-108

-STS-108 was the 12th shuttle flight to visit the International Space Station and the first since the installation of the Russian airlock called Pirs on the station.
+STS-108 was the 12th shuttle flight to visit the ISS and the first since the installation of the Russian airlock called Pirs on the station.
 Endeavour delivered the Expedition 4 crew to the orbital outpost.
 The Expedition 3 crew returned to Earth on Endeavour.

 While at the station, the crew conducted one spacewalk and attached the Raffaello Multi-Purpose Logistics Module to the station so that about 2.7 metric tons (3 tons) of equipment and supplies could be unloaded.
 The crew later returned Raffaello to Endeavour's payload bay for the trip home.